-Our results of operations have been affected by, and we expect our results of operations to continue to be affected by, tax credits and income tax exemptions available to us.
+Our results of operations have been affected by, and we expect our results of operations to continue to be affected by, tax credits and income tax exemptions available to us

 The ROC Statute for Upgrading Industries, which expired at the end of 2009, entitled companies to tax credits for expenses relating to qualifying research and development, personnel training and purchases of qualifying machinery.
 The tax credits could be applied within a five-year period.
 The amount of tax credit that could be applied in any year is limited to 50% of the income tax payable for that year (with the exception of the final year when the remainder of the tax credit may be applied without limitation to the total amount of the income tax).
 Under the ROC Statute for Upgrading Industries, Himax Taiwan was granted tax credits by the ROC Ministry of Finance at rates set at a certain percentage of the amount utilized in qualifying research and development, personnel training expenses and purchases of qualifying machinery.
 The balance of unused investment tax credits totaled \$32.7 million, \$46.8 million and \$55.3 million as of December 31, 2007, 2008 and 2009, respectively.
 On May 12, 2010, the Industrial Innovation Act was promulgated in the ROC, which became effective on the same date except for the provision relating to tax incentives which went into effect retroactively on January 1, 2010.
 Compared to the ROC Statute for Upgrading Industries, the Industrial Innovation Act provides for a smaller amount of tax credits.
 The Industrial Innovation Act entitles companies to tax credits for research and development expenses related to innovation activities but limits the amount of tax credit to only up to 15% of the total research and development expenditure for the current year, subject to a cap of 30% of the income tax payable for the current year.
-Moreover, any unused tax credits provided under the Industrial Innovation Act may not be carried forward.
-As a result, beginning in 2010, we expect to have a smaller amount of tax credits under the Industrial Innovation Act than would have been available under the ROC Statute for Upgrading Industries.
+Moreover, any unused tax credits under the Industrial Innovation Act than would have been available under the ROC Statute for Upgrading Industries.